nhsx/covid-chest-imaging-database/docs/source/stats.rst

 .. note::

    Please note, that the above table contains information on the **training data** that is shared with data access users.
-   NCCID keeps a larger than normal percentage of the data back for independent validation and testing.
+   The NCCID initiative reserves a large percentage of the data as unpublished in order to support testing and independent validation of AI models.